Recovery Wheel |

 Simple Method

-For a simple medicine wheel you only need either a set of 5 or 7 stones.
+For a simple medicine wheel you only need either a set of 5 stones.

 They can be beautiful crystals, tumbled rocks or river rocks.
-To me, for
+I enjoy ones

 Setting Sacred Space